 Your central heating inhibitor will need to be changed once a year.
 Gradually, the solution will dilute and your central heating corrosion inhibitor will begin to lose its effectiveness.
 You should also be sure to top up your radiator rust inhibitor whenever you drain your central heating system, as some of the solution will be lost in the drainage.

-It’s recommended that you get your boiler and central heating system checked by a professional once a year to ensure that it remains in good shape for as long as possible.
-A yearly service appointment is often a requirement of your boiler’s warranty, so organising annual health check for your system will help to keep you covered.
-During your heating system’s servicing appointment, your engineer will add central heating boiler inhibitor to your system, as it is included in the service provided.
+It’s recommended that you get your boiler and central heating system checked by a professional once a year to ensure that they remain in good shape for as long as possible.
+A yearly service appointment is often a requirement of your boiler’s warranty, so organising an annual health check for your system will help to keep you covered.
+During your heating system’s servicing appointment, your engineer will add a central heating boiler inhibitor to your system, if it is included in the service provided.

 Here at 247 Home Rescue, we have an expert team of Gas Safe registered engineers who can provide you with a first-class boiler service to ensure that your heating system functions at its best for years to come.
 We also offer a number of home cover and boiler cover plans which include yearly servicing.